oliviabrofors/to-do-list/README.md

 <img src ="images/tasks.png" width="1050"/>

 **Profile:** Users can modify their profiles by clicking on "Edit Profile".
 There you can change your username to a new non-existing username.
 You can also add a Full Name to your account.
+If you add a Full Name to the account the task page and profile page will be titles with "Full Name"'s page istead of "Username"'s page.

 <div style="display: flex;">
     <img src ="images/profil1.png" width="300"/>